Holy Trinity Cathedral, Niš

+The Holy Trinity Cathedral (Саборнa црква Свете Тројице) is an Eastern Orthodox church located in Niš, Serbia.
+It is under jurisdiction of the Eparchy of Niš of the Serbian Orthodox Church and serves as its cathedral church.

-The Niš Cathedral, both in terms of its architecture and the icons made for the iconostasis, occupies an important place in the Serbian history of art.
+After the Church of Saint Sava and the Church of Saint Mark, both in Belgrade, the Holy Trinity Cathedral is the largest in Serbia.
+Both in terms of its architecture and the icons made for the iconostasis, it occupies an important place in the Serbian history of art.
 Different stylistic motives are present on the church: Serbian-Byzantine, Romanesque-Byzantine and Islamic architecture, but also Renaissance and Western Baroque.
 Such a conception of landmarks is a turning point in the history of Serbian architecture, which is reflected in the abandonment of the classical conception and the creation of national landmarks.

-The Cathedral Church in Niš was severely damaged in the Allied bombing in 1944 and in the fire in 2001.
+The Holy Trinity Cathedral Church was severely damaged in the Allied bombing in 1944 and in the fire in 2001.

 History

 The construction of the church began in 1856, at a time when 12,000 Orthodox Serbs lived in Niš.
 The construction of the temple was preceded by the Peace of Paris in 1856, by which Turkey, at the insistence of other signatories, recognized the equality of Muslims and Christians, which practically meant allowing the construction of new and renovation of old churches and the opening of schools.
 The temple was not completed until 1872.
 Bishop Janićije played a great role in building the temple.
 On October 18, 1856, the Bishop of Niš, Janićije, gave a larger sum of money and invited the wealthier citizens of Niš to join in providing funds for the beginning of construction.
 The following year, more precisely on May 12, 1857, the municipality concluded a contract with the architect Andrey Damyanov from Veles on the construction of a three-nave basilica with five domes.
 Representatives of the municipality explicitly demanded from Damyanov that their church be similar to Gračanica or Visoki Dečani.

 The location of the church is close to today's center of Niš, but in the middle of the nineteenth century it was a part of Niš where mostly Serbs lived.
 The solemn consecration was performed only after the liberation of Niš on February 13, 1878, on the day of St. Simeon, with the presence of Metropolitan Mihailo of Belgrade and Prince Milan Obrenović.

 In 1880, the church received five bells, one was a gift from Prince Milan, the other was cast from the seized Turkish cannons, and the other three bells were donated by the citizens of Niš.